MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/configuring-excel-addin.md

 Without this add-in, users can open a list page in Excel from the **Open in Excel** action on the page.
 But the **Open in Excel** action doesn't allow them to push changed data back to [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
 When this add-in is set up, the **Edit in Excel** action is added.
 The add-in is based on the [Microsoft Dynamics Office Add-In](https://appsource.microsoft.com/product/office/WA104379629) available from the Office Store.

-For more information about how users work wth Excel from [!INCLUDE[prod_short](../developer/includes/prod_short.md)], see [Viewing and Editing in Excel From Business Central](/dynamics365/business-central/across-work-with-excel).
+For more information about how users work with Excel from [!INCLUDE[prod_short](../developer/includes/prod_short.md)], see [Viewing and Editing in Excel From Business Central](/dynamics365/business-central/across-work-with-excel).

 > [!NOTE]
 > The Excel add-in is not available in the mobile apps.